mchmarny/github-activity-counter/README.md

 # github-activity-counter

-Simple GitHub activity event counter to get a real-time visibility into the repo collaboration activity.
+Simple GitHub activity counter to get a real-time visibility into the repo collaboration events.
 It captures series of GitHub WebHook events and extracts normalized activity data.

-## Why

-* Getting true repo activity is complex (e.g. PR comments by author company)
-* GitHub build-in tools/APIs don't expose data at the right granularity
-* Most readily available SDKs/Libs are heavy, have a lot of dependencies

->> Warning, this readme is still not complete

 ## Supported Events